-- (a) safeguard people from illness, injury or loss due to a failure of the urine diverter toilet during the urine diversion trial; and - (b) ensure that plumbing or drainage installed for the urine diversion trial is suitable; and - (c) conserve water and energy; and - (d) safeguard the environment; and - (e) safeguard public and private infrastructure; and - (f) ensure that the installation of the urine diverter toilet is designed and is capable of being maintained so that during the urine diversion trial it will continue to satisfy Objectives (a) to (f).
+- (a) safeguard people from illness, injury or loss due to a failure of the urine diverter toilet during the urine diversion trial; and - (b) ensure that plumbing or drainage installed for the urine diversion trial is suitable; and - (c) conserve water and energy; and - (d) safeguard the environment; and - (e) safeguard public and private infrastructure; and - (f) ensure that the installation of the urine diverter toilet is designed and is capable of being maintained so that during the urine diversion trial it will continue to satisfy Objectives (a) to (e).

-F1.1 The urine diversion trial must be provided with an adequate disposal system that does not impact adversely on the occupants of the premises, property, the environment, or the sewerage service provider's sewerage system.

-F1.2 The urine diversion trial must only collect, contain, treat, and process urine in a way that ensures public health and environmental standards are maintained.
+- F1.1 The urine diversion trial must be provided with an adequate disposal system that does not impact adversely on the occupants of the premises, property, the environment, or the sewerage service provider's sewerage system. - F1.2 The urine diversion trial must only collect, contain, treat, and process urine in a way that ensures public health and environmental standards are maintained.

-P1 The urine diversion trial must ensure sewage, other than urinary waste, is transferred from a sanitary plumbing or drainage system to a sewerage service provider's sewerage system.

-P2 Plumbing and drainage for the urine diversion trial must be designed, constructed, installed and maintained in such a manner as to:

-- (a) protect public health by ensuring that: - (i) risks associated with the dispersal of waste are minimised; - (ii) suitable mechanisms are installed to ensure any waste can be immediately diverted to the sanitary plumbing or drainage system in the event of any overflow; - (iii) the entry of water, foul air and gases into any buildings is prevented by the sanitary plumbing or drainage system; and - (b) protect the environment by ensuring: - (i) surface and ground water are not polluted; and - (ii) soil productivity is maintained or enhanced.

-P3 A urine diverter toilet must ensure efficient use of water through limiting flushing volumes.
+- P1 The urine diversion trial must ensure sewage, other than urinary waste, is transferred from a sanitary plumbing or drainage system to a sewerage service provider's sewerage system. - P2 The urine diversion trial must ensure that untreated urine or waste products from the urine treatment plant are transferred from the sanitary plumbing or drainage system to the sewerage system of a sewerage service provider. - P3 Plumbing and drainage for the urine diversion trial must be designed, constructed, installed and maintained in such a manner as to: - (a) protect public health by ensuring that: - (i) risks associated with the dispersal of waste are minimised; - (ii) suitable mechanisms are installed to ensure any waste can be immediately diverted to the sanitary plumbing or drainage system in the event of any overflow; - (iii) the entry of water, foul air and gases into any buildings is prevented via the sanitary plumbing or drainage system; and - (b) protect the environment by ensuring: - (i) surface and ground water are not polluted; and - (ii) soil productivity is maintained or enhanced. - P3 A urine diverter toilet must ensure efficient use of water through limiting flushing volumes.

-D1 A urine diverter toilet must be designed in a manner that:

-- (a) mitigates against faecal matter entering the urine diversion system; - (b) directs all faecal matter to the sanitary plumbing or drainage system; and - (c) includes a suitable water seal trap.

-D2 A urine diverter toilet installed as part of a urine diversion trial must be installed in a way consistent with the intent of the general installation requirements of AS/NZS 3500.2:2021 - Plumbing and drainage.
-Part 2: Sanitary plumbing and drainage.

-D3 A urine diverter toilet connected to a sanitary plumbing or drainage system must ensure the efficient use of drinking water by-

-(a) limiting water usage from-

-(i) a cistern or flushing device for a urinal to a flush volume of not more than 2.5 litres for each:

-- single urinal stall; or - 600mm length of a continuous urinal wall; and
+- D1 A urine diverter toilet must be designed in a manner that: - (a) directs all faecal matter to the sanitary plumbing or drainage system; - (b) directs urine to a collection tank within the urine treatment plant; - (c) directs any overflow of urine from the collection tank to the sanitary plumbing or drainage system; - (d) a sanitary plumbing or drainage system must connect to a sewerage service provider's sewerage system, and - (e) includes a suitable water seal trap. - D2 the design, construction, installation, replacement, repair, alteration and maintenance of all sanitary plumbing and drainage systems for a urine diverting toilet as part of the urine diversion trial must be in accordance with AS/NZS 3500. - D3 A urine diverter toilet connected to a sanitary plumbing or drainage system must ensure the efficient use of drinking water by- - (a) limiting water usage from- - (i) a cistern or flushing device for a urinal to a flush volume of not more than 2.5 L for each: - single urinal stall; or - 600 mm length of a continuous urinal wall; and

-(ii) a dual flush cistern or flushing valve that is connected to a water closet pan to a flush volume of not more than-

-- 6 and 3 litres; or - 4.5 and 3 litres; or

-(b) water saving measures equivalent to or greater than those described in (a).
+- (ii) a dual flush cistern or flushing valve that is connected to a water closet pan to a flush volume of not more than- - 6 L and 3 L; or - 4.5 L and 3 L; or - (b) water saving measures equivalent to or greater than those described in (a).